 Tunbridge Wells was the area that had the most incidents reported during the year to 31 March 2023, with 65 postmen or women suffering dog attacks, closely followed by Belfast, with 56 attacks.
 Sheffield was in third place with 50 attacks on Royal Mail colleagues.

 The total number of attacks represents a 15% increase during 2022/23.

-The majority of dog attacks (41%) took place at the front door.
-31% took place in the garden, driveway or yard.
-More than 20% of attacks on postal workers took place through the letterbox.
-8% took place in the street or road.
+As in previous years, the majority of dog attacks, 902 (47%), took place at the front door.
+A further 515 (27%) of dog attacks took place in the garden, driveway or yard.
+118 (6%) of attacks took place in the street or road.

-Royal Mail is committed to ensuring the welfare and safety of our people, who provide a valuable service to our customers across the length and breadth of the UK and in every community.
+Dog attacks on Royal Mail colleagues resulted in more than 3014 days of absence in 2022/23 with the longest period of absence being 139 days.
+Royal Mail is committed to ensuring the welfare and safety of our people who provide a valuable service to our customers across the length and breadth of the UK and in every community.

 AVOID a dog attack by following these five steps:

 AVOID interaction with all dogs

 VALUE yourself – it could really happen to you

 - Is your walk log up to date?